 But there is an element of connection present in all meaning, I believe; and likewise, there is meaning to be had in all connections (at least those which are authentic).
 Over time, I have come to view the search for meaning as one that is at its core a search for connection.

 Meaning has been a topic of great intrigue for me for most of my academic career.
 In the final year of my undergraduate studies, I took a course with the aforementioned psychologist and researcher Gary Reker, which explored psychological and social factors in positive aging—of which personal meaning was one (and arguably, the most important).
 It was in that course that I first learned of the complexities of this thing we call meaning, and although I have always had an intuitive sense of what “meaning” means, I also recognized the variety of formal definitions of meaning proposed by psychologists.
 It was as if meaning was both singular and pluralistic in its scientific conceptualization, reflecting a single construct that could be measured in fairly simplistic ways (particularly when using the word “meaning” in research, as in when participants are simply asked to tell us how much “meaning” they have in their lives), but which was simultaneously complex in its various manifestations; in such things as purpose, values, goals, a sense of order, coherence, and so on.
 It was as if we knew what meaning was but struggled to define it, at times equating it with its sources, at other times emphasizing cognitive aspects more than emotional.
-Despite my own confidence in the meaning of meaning, I encountered friends and colleagues who were less able to make sense of the concept .
-I remember trying to explain it to them with only partial success.
-As it turned out, meaning was difficult to define using concrete and concise terms (at least back then).
+Despite my own confidence in the meaning of meaning, I encountered friends and colleagues who were less able to make sense of the concept.
+I remember trying to explain it to them with limited success.
+As it turned out, meaning was often difficult to define using concrete and concise terms (at least back then).

 Today I discuss the topic of meaning at great length in two of my classes (one class on health and the other on the psychology of death and dying).
 And I encounter fewer difficulties in others’ ability to grasp the concept today—hopefully, because my teaching of the topic has improved.
 But my own views on meaning have also changed over time, and in recognition of the challenges that many encounter when trying to define the concept, I have searched tirelessly for ways to put meaning into more pragmatic and relatable terms.
 (As a teacher of psychology, it is an incredibly frustrating experience to understand a concept like meaning so intuitively but lack the words to adequately communicate that understanding to others.)

 The search for meaning is therefore at its core a search for communion with the self and the world.
-And it is further indicative of the tension that occurs between us and our environment, and the associated though often unconscious desire to return to that from which we came.
-The search for meaning is an expression of the persistent search for communion (in some way, shape, or form); and, in many instances, of our wish to return to nature (our “source,” if you will), as it represents the original and ultimate state of communion—for Homo sapiens and all life.
+And it is further indicative of the tension that arises between us and our environment, and the associated though often unconscious desire to return to that from which we came.
+The search for meaning is an expression of the persistent search for communion (in some way, shape, or form); and, in many instances, of our wish to return to nature (the “source,” if you will), as it represents the original and ultimate state of communion—for Homo sapiens and all life.
 It may not be possible to return entirely, at least not in life, but the yearning persists nonetheless.
-That our most enduring existential crisis is one of meaning and purpose is telling, for it underscores the power of the human desire for connection.
+That our most enduring existential crisis is one of meaning and purpose is telling, for it underscores the power of the human desire for communion.
 It is an expression of the communal instinct; as it is suppressed, the search for meaning grows.

 Today the world is plagued by feelings of meaninglessness, not because the world inherently lacks meaning, but because we long for meaning in the absence of true communion.
 And our greatest source of disconnect—of meaninglessness—is our unbridled agency as Homo sapiens, and the resulting disconnect from nature, from other life, and from ourselves.
 In our increasingly individualistic world, in which people feel ever more isolated and disconnected, meaning is sought in all the wrong places.
 It is sought in drugs and alcohol, which offer a superficial and fleeting sense of communion with other people and life in general, but which eventually erode relationships and impair the capacity for connection.
 It is sought in acts of power and control, which massage the ego and create the façade of influence, but which are isolating in the long run, as they lead to division.
 And it is sought in popularity, and in acts of social conformity, which create the illusion of social relatedness but which lack balance and reciprocity.
 It is even sought in consumerism and materialism, and in our selfie-obsessed online cultures, which make a person feel as if they are connecting with the world around them but which prove terribly unsatisfying in the end, as they are mainly superficial and fleeting.
 In our desperation, we may do all of these things, but none will satisfy the inherent desire for communion.
 Its satisfaction must be of the authentic variety.